ericsizemore/phpunit-coverage-check/README.md

 ## Usage

-The script has 2 parameters that are mandatory to return the code coverage.
+There are 2 parameters that must be passed to return the code coverage.

-1. The location of the clover xml file, that's generated by PHPUnit.
+1. The location of the clover xml file, that has been generated by PHPUnit.
-2. The coverage threshold that is acceptable.
+2. The coverage threshold that is acceptable or 'passing'.
 Min = 1, Max = 100

 Generate the `clover.xml` file by using PHPUnit: